benjaminoakes/www.benjaminoakes.com/_posts/2021-07-16-The-Deaf-Person-Emoji.md

 In any case, it's a weird quirk of history that Deaf people from the US can read/write in England but sign in France.

-I hope you found this tiny history lesson interesting.  :blush:
+I hope you found this tiny history lesson interesting.  😊